 Pseudonymisation is a recent requirement of the GDPR which many web application developers are currently working to fully implement.
 We are committed to keeping it as a high priority and will implement it on this website as soon as we are able to.

 We use third parties to process personal data on our behalf.
 These third parties have been carefully chosen to comply with the legislation set out in section 2.0.
 Google and Mailchimp are based in the USA and are EU-U.S Privacy Shield compliant.

 7.0 About this website’s server

 This website is hosted by Siteground Hosting within a UK data centre.
 Full details of Siteground Hosting’s data centre can be found here.
 All traffic (transferral of files) between this website and your browser is encrypted and delivered over HTTPS.

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 You may choose to restrict the collection or use of your personal information in the following ways:

 - if you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by writing to or emailing us at firstname.lastname@example.org

 We will not sell, distribute or lease your personal information to third parties.
 If you have opted in to receive our newsletters, we may use your email address to send you our occasional newsletters.
-These fascinating publications contain information about our any special offers and news about Boompods.
+These publications contain information about Boompods special offers and news about our new products.